Alisson-Lima/MyTwitter/README.md

 # My Twitter App

-Wellcome to My Twitter App, a app to share your thoughts
+Wellcome to My Twitter App, a app to share your thoughts!

+Visit the website here: https://my-twitter-swart.vercel.app

 ## Getting Started